3 months - tres meses - trois mois - tre mesi - drie maanden - tre månader - τρεις μήνες

 writing from my lousy hotel in Montreal simply because I am feeling so bored and whiny...

-it never ceases to amaze me that when a woman is travelling alone, the stupid hotel clerks don't think twice about putting her in a far away room, way down the end of a long hall, nowhere near the elevator (for ease of carrying all her heavy luggage) and nowhere near an emergency exit (for ease of exiting in an emergency, like if a rapist breaks into my room).
+it never ceases to amaze me that when a woman is traveling alone, the stupid hotel clerks don't think twice about putting her in a far away room, way down the end of a long hall, nowhere near the elevator (for ease of carrying all her heavy luggage) and nowhere near an emergency exit (for ease of exiting in an emergency, like if a rapist breaks into my room).
 I guess this is Canada, but I prefer a little extra caution when travelling alone.

 So I asked for another room and they acted all burdened.
 And now I'm in a smoking room which really doesn't seem any closer to the elevator.
 I hate stupid Ramada.
 Also it was freakin' hilarious-pathetic, their van driver today did not lift a single person's luggage, he just opened the back door, and stood there with an expression on his face like, Right then, help yourself.